‘Disgrace’ Summary and Review

-John M. Coetzee, in his novel, Disgrace (1999), explores the challenges that members of European community face in post-apartheid South Africa.
+‘Disgrace’ is a novel by John M. Coetzee, which explores the challenges that members of European community face in post-apartheid South Africa.
 The author focuses on the career and private life of the main character in the novel, David Lurie, as a pointer to the injustices meted against European minorities within the South African society.
 It would occur to one as common knowledge, for reference and attribution of social oppression and injustices as directed towards African individuals within the given African state.
 However, in the course of the novel, Coetzee manages to weave out a clear picture on the sufferings of European individuals, as they are faced with animosity and are forced out their homes and property.
 The author additionally explores controversial topics that face individuals not only within the African context, but universally.

 As the author engages the reader in the course of reading the novel, one cannot help but identify with situation of the main character.
 David Lurie – the main character in the novel, is a University Professor and published author.
 As the novel begins, David Lurie is presented similar to his colleagues at the University.
 However, his distinctive character and difference in opinion towards various issues is soon revealed in the course of reading the book.
 He is involved in a string of uncommitted sexual encounters with different female characters.
 He The author focuses on David’s behavior as a desire to explore every form of human desire without social restriction or cultural prohibition.